compose-generator/compose-generator/README.md

 </p>
 </details>

-## Use with Docker
+## QuickStart with Docker
-*Note: This command does not work with Windows CMD command line.
-Please use PowerShell.*
+*Note for Windows users: This command does not work with Windows CMD command line.
+Please use Windows PowerShell instead.*

 ```sh
 $ docker run --rm -it -v ${pwd}:/compose-generator/out chillibits/compose-generator